Tavros: History

-The first inhabitants of the new settlement of Tavros were refugees from Asia Minor who came to the region with the contribution of then Prime Minister Eleftherios Venizelos.
+The first inhabitants of the new settlement of Tavros were refugees, survivors of the Greek genocide in Asia Minor, who came to the region with the contribution of then Prime Minister Eleftherios Venizelos.
 The refugees, a few years after their arrival in the area in 1926, as people who were very active in sport, founded the football association Fostiras, which soon emerged as one of the largest football clubs in Attica.

 Until 1934, the present Tavros was part of the municipality of Athens and then it was detached as an autonomous community called Nea Sfageia (Νέα Σφαγεία).
 In 1972 Nea Sfageia became a municipality and renamed to Tavros by refugee residents as a reminder of their place of origin, the mountain range of the Tavros in Asia Minor.

-The Asia Minor refugees built a number of churches and chapels such as Saint George in the center of the city, where they transported pieces of relics of St. Demetrius and Saint Nestor as well as the miraculous icon of St. Demetrius of Myrovlistos from the district of Derk in Istanbul.
-The sacred temple of the Crucified is also at the center a little further north of the OSE lines, erected in 1960 and celebrated every 14 September at the Feast of the Holy Cross, feasts around the temple site.
+The Asia Minor refugees built a number of churches and chapels such as Saint George in the centre of the city, where they transported pieces of relics of St. Demetrius and Saint Nestor as well as the miraculous icon of St. Demetrius the Myroblyte from the district of Derk in Istanbul.
+The sacred temple of the Crucified is also at the centre a little further north of the OSE lines, erected in 1960 and celebrated every 14 September at the Feast of the Holy Cross, feasts around the temple site.
 The Temple of the Crucified is known for its many charitable activities.
-Also the Minorite refugees brought from Antalya the icon of Panagia Attaliotissa or Jigo-Panagia as they called it and placed it from 1929 in the Holy Temple of the Assumption of the Blessed Virgin, built on the initiative of the Association of Atheliots and Alaiots.
-The feast of "Jigo-Panagia" in Tavros, Athens, takes place each year on the Myriopheras Sunday as well as in Antalya, Asia Minor.
+Also the refugees from Asia Minor brought from Antalya the icon of Panagia Attaliotissa or Jigo-Panagia as they called it and placed it from 1929 in the Holy Temple of the Assumption of the Blessed Virgin, built on the initiative of the Association of Atheliots and Alaiots.
+The feast of "Jigo-Panagia" in Tavros, Athens, takes place each year on the Sunday of Myrrh-bearing Women as well as in Antalya, Asia Minor.

-The new inhabitants replaced the olives and the vineyards with vegetable gardens, after the 1950s due to the great industrial development and the proximity to Rentis and Vegetables quickly developed into an industrial area.
+The new inhabitants replaced the olives and the vineyards with vegetable gardens, and after the 1950s due to the great industrial development and the proximity to Rentis and the Central Vegetable Market of Athens, Tavros quickly developed into an industrial area.
 In 1975, a ministerial order banned livestock farming in the area, since then the settlement was converted into industrial but is still sparsely populated with housing.
 Keeping the stream of Prophet Elijah allows the Tavros area to retain some elements from its old character.
 Many churches like Zoodochos Pigi (Ζωοδόχος Πηγή) have been built very close to the stream.